Documentation

 Trim / Cut

 Set start and end time in HH:MM:SS format.
-Lossless cut (stream copy) when possible.
-Pre-fills total duration from ffprobe.
+Lossless cut (stream copy) toggle.
+End time is pre-filled with the input's total duration from ffprobe.

 Compress